The Set Up (2019 film): Production

 The film marked the seventh feature film directorial venture for Niyi Akinmolayan after Kajola, Make a Move, Falling, The Arbitration, The Wedding Party 2 and Chief Daddy.
 The film also marked second collaboration between director Niyi and writer Chiza Onuzo after The Wedding Party 2 and the film was produced under the banner Inkblot Productions, marking its 10th film.
 The portions of the film were predominantly shot in Lagos.
 The official trailer of the film was unveiled on 3 July 2019.
-The film was premiered at the FilmHouse Cinemas in Lagos on 4 August 2019.
+The film premiered at the FilmHouse Cinemas in Lagos on 4 August 2019.